-I still don’t understand how bushels of juicy tomatoes will come from a single seed smaller than the diameter of a pencil eraser, or how specks of basil seeds will turn into a forest of woody, fragrant herbs that grow over 3 feet tall.
+I’m endlessly fascinated by how bushels of juicy tomatoes will come from a single seed smaller than the diameter of a pencil eraser, and how specks of basil seeds will turn into mounds of fragrant herbs that grow over 3 feet tall.

 Anatomy of a seed